Washington Hunting License: Cost, Requirements & How to Apply

 Can non-residents hunt in Washington?

-Are there free hunting licenses in Washington?
+Are there reduced hunting licenses in Washington?